 “It reconfirmed the city service is the best way to go,” Arnosky said.

-The city council voted unanimously to approve a purchase order for $1,179,100 to Grande Truck Service C/O Standard Equipment Company of Chicago for the purchase of four residential refuse trucks based on the Texas Buy Board Purchasing Cooperative agreement.
+The city council voted unanimously to approve a purchase order for $1,179,100 to Grande Truck Service C/O Standard Equipment Company of Chicago for the purchase of four residential garbage trucks based on the Texas Buy Board Purchasing Cooperative agreement.

 Source: Midland Daily News, August 28, 2016